JanisGeise/sparseSpatialSampling/README.md

 -> if target metric is not met accurately, then the value for `self._cells_per_iter_start` needs to be decreased, e.g., by one order of magnitude

-### Cell centered solution near geometries
-If the option `max_delta_level = False` is set, the interpolated cell solution at the cell center is slightly off near geometries, especially if the grid is coarse.
-These errors are typically small and constant over time, but it is best to apply the `Points to Cell` filter in Paraview to compute an improved version of the cell centered solution if this is an issue.
-Otherwise, the option `max_delta_level = True` fixes this issue, but this currently doesn't works for geometry refinement

 ## Tests
 - tests can be executed with `pytest` inside the `tests` directory
 - `pytest` can be installed via: `pip install pytest`